Behruz-24/Behruz-24/README.md

 - 👋 Hi, I’m @Behruz-24
-- 👀 I’m interested in FB
+- 👀 I’m interested in python programm
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me E-mail